edgedb/easy-edgedb/README.md

 };
 ```

 It won't work.
-Here is the error: `ERROR: ConstraintViolationError: Maximum allowed value for human_age is 120.` Perfect.
+Here is the error: `ERROR: ConstraintViolationError: Maximum allowed value for HumanAge is 120.` Perfect.

 Now if we change `age` to 30, we get a message showing that it worked: `{Object {id: 72884afc-f2b1-11ea-9f40-97b378dbf5f8}}`.
 Now no NPCs can be over 120 years old.

+# Chapter 4 - What a strange man this Count Dracula is.

+>Jonathan Harker wakes up late and is alone in the castle.
+Dracula appears after nightfall and they talk through the night.
+Dracula is making plans to move to London, and Jonathan gives him some advice.
+Dracula tells him not to go into any of the locked rooms, because it could be dangerous.
+Then he quickly leaves when he sees that it is almost morning.
+Jonathan thinks about Mina back in London, who he is going to marry when he returns.
+He is beginning to feel that there is something wrong with Dracula, and the castle.
+Where are the other people?

+We are now going to learn about links.